Applications for the 2017-2018 OCCA Doctoral Fellowships are now open!

 The OCCA's evangelistic vision has always been tightly bound up with a concern for academic excellence.
 To support doctoral students and their research is therefore a natural extension of our established values.
 The work of academics profoundly shapes culture, influencing the way reality and Christian claims are perceived.
 The task of encouraging and nurturing scholars who engage their fields with integrity is thus a pivotal one for any serious, long-term attempt to communicate Christ with credibility.

-The ways in which we offer support to Doctoral Fellows are various and include:
+Some ways in which we offer support to Doctoral Fellows are various and can include:

 - A stipend of £1,000 per trimester to contribute towards living and research costs.